 Paso Robles is only 20 minutes away so you have to go wine tasting.
 We went to the amazing castle, the setting for Tooth & Nail Winery, where we were spoiled by our host, Troy.
 We went straight from stand-up paddleboarding in the lake into the city.
 I may or may not have rinsed off the lake.

-I believe winemakers who have the confidence to give their wines outlandish names like The Glutton and The Fiend must have a good product.
-They're willing to color outside the lines, unlike the proper houses that turn out underwhelming wines.
+I believe winemakers with the confidence to give their wines outlandish names like The Glutton and The Fiend must have a good product.
+They’re willing to color outside the lines, unlike the proper houses that turn out underwhelming wines.

 A great band I would have paid money to see, if I had heard of them before that afternoon, Moonshiner Collective played in the outdoor area overlooking the moat.

 I really liked them.
 They all got hugs before we left.

 And why did we leave, you may ask.
 Well.
 I didn’t think it was a very good idea to come to Paso Robles for the first time and not explore at least one more winery.
 So, I gave the Uber guy an address I found on the internet.
 I blame it on Yelp.